Will the Pacers cover the spread vs. the 76ers? Promo Codes, Betting Trends, Records ATS

 Pacers Betting Records & Stats

-- Indiana's games this season have had a combined scoring total higher than 237.5 points in seven of nine outings.
+- Indiana has played seven games this season that have gone over 240.5 combined points scored.

-- Indiana's average game total this season has been 247.6, 10.1 more points than this matchup's over/under.
+- Indiana's outings this season have a 249.1-point average over/under, 8.6 more points than this game's total.

-- The Pacers have won in two of the three contests they have been named as odds-on underdogs in this year.
+- The Pacers have been victorious in two of the four contests they have been chosen as underdogs in this season.

-- Indiana has played as an underdog of +220 or more once this season and lost that game.
+- Indiana has not won as an underdog of +180 or more on the moneyline this season in two games with those odds or longer.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!